arm-on/interpretable-image-classification/degradation-comparison/README.md

 Description
 ---

-This folder contains notebooks used to compare methods based on the degradation of the models' accuracy.
+This folder contains notebooks used to compare methods (LIME, KSHAP, and LRP) based on the degradation of the models' accuracy.